 You don’t rely on caffeine.

-Your relationship with caffeine can depend on a ton of things, like your metabolism and age.
+Your relationship with caffeine can depend on a ton of things, including your metabolism and age.
 But one sure sign that you are well-rested and have enough energy?
-You can make it through the day with minimal caffeine consumption, or none at all.
+You can make it through the day with minimal caffeine consumption or none at all.

-According to a panel of experts gathered by the National Sleep Foundation, one sign of good-quality sleep: It generally takes you 30 minutes or less to fall asleep each night.
+According to a panel of experts gathered by the National Sleep Foundation, one sign of good-quality sleep is that it generally takes you 30 minutes or less to fall asleep each night.

 You don’t wake up for long periods of time during the night.